 Michael Maddux is the best candidate in this race.
 A paralegal and parks activist, he’s well-informed about his home district and the challenges that face District 4 as it anticipates rapid urban growth in the coming decade, with specific policy proposals for how to manage and guide that growth intelligently and sustainably.

 We originally chose a dual endorsement of Maddux and Rob Johnson.
-However, we’ve since learned that Johnson has taken significant financial contributions from two independent expenditure groups: $44,000 from the Seattle Chamber of Commerce-funded People for Rob, and $20,000 from the Washington Restaurant Association PAC.
+However, we’ve since learned that Johnson has taken significant financial contributions from two independent expenditure groups: $44,000 from the Seattle Metropolitan Chamber of Commerce-funded People for Rob, and $20,000 from the Washington Restaurant Association PAC.
 He’s also pulled in money from real-estate developers.
 While Johnson is otherwise a strong candidate, Big Money donations such as these are troubling, and thus we’ve now dropped our endorsement of Johnson.
 Vote Maddux.

 District 5 (North Seattle): Mercedes Elizalde

 District 5 is the only district where no current city council incumbent resides.
 Thus, all the candidates in this race are local political unknowns.
 Mercedes Elizalde is an employee of the nonprofit Low Income Housing Institute, where she recruits and trains volunteers.
 She also serves on the board of the Tenants Union of Washington State and as co-chair of the Seattle Women’s Commission.
 In her official campaign statement she speaks of systemic solutions to systemic problems such as poverty, homelessness, and social disorder, which demonstrates her qualification to govern a city profoundly challenged by these problems.